What Are Assistive Technologies?

 AT for Communication Skills

 Some individuals with ASD may be non-verbal or have difficulties understanding social cues or conversation.
 Speech generating devices may help such individuals.
 This can be a standalone device or specialized software installed on a tablet of phone.
+The NIDCD at the NIH has more information.

 AT for Social Skills